Information for AOD report writers on the panel

 Health and safety

-When you write AOD reports for the court you will sometimes work with people in difficult circumstances who may be unpredictable.
+When you write AOD reports for the panel you will sometimes work with people in difficult circumstances who may be unpredictable.
 You should have both physical safety and general wellbeing strategies in place.
 This could include:

 • selecting in-person meeting places carefully